informalsystems/hermes/docs/spec/relayer/tla/README.md

 - ordered channels: It is not clear what "if packet x is sent before packet y by a channel end on chain A" meant in a context where chain A performs invalid transitions: then a packet with sequence number *i* can be sent after *i+1*.
 If this happens, the IBC implementation may be broken (depends on the relayer).

 We thus formalize it in the context of two valid chains.
+TODO: finish

 - no property defined for unordered.

 #### [Permissioning](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics#permissioning)

-I guess we can formalize it as constraints about parameters and data when send is called.
-TODO with Ilina.
+This property is about capabilities.
+We do not capture capabilities in the TLA+ specification.

 ### Channel

-As there are no explicit properties regarding channels given in [ICS 04](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics) in textual form, we have formalized that the channel handshake does not deviate from the channel lifecycle provided as a [figure](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics#channel-lifecycle-management).
-They are given in TODO under the names TODO
+As there are no explicit properties regarding channels given in [ICS 04](https://github.com/cosmos/ics/tree/master/spec/ics-004-channel-and-packet-semantics) in textual form, we have formalized that the channel handshake does not deviate from the channel lifecycle provided as a [figure](https://github.com/cosmos/ics/blob/master/spec/ics-004-channel-and-packet-semantics/channel-state-machine.png).
+They are given in [IBCCore.tla](IBCCore.tla) under the names

+- `ChannelInitSafety`
+- `ChannelTryOpenSafety`
+- `ChannelOpenSafety`
+- `ChannelCloseSafety`

 ### Connection Handshake

+Simimlar to Channel handshake we have formalized that the channel handshake does not deviate from the channel lifecycle provided as a [figure](https://github.com/cosmos/ics/blob/master/spec/ics-003-connection-semantics/state.png).
+They are given in [IBCCore.tla](IBCCore.tla) under the names

+- `ConnectionInitSafety`
+- `ConnectionTryOpenSafety`
+- `ConnectionOpenSafety`

 We formalize [these properties](https://github.com/cosmos/ics/tree/master/spec/ics-003-connection-semantics#properties--invariants) as follows:
 > Connection identifiers are first-come-first-serve: once a connection has been negotiated, a unique identifier pair exists between two chains.